-Dr. O’Connell is the originator of the BAND-Abdominoplasty which stands for the hallmarks of his technique, “BiDirectional, Absorbable, No Drain.”
-His technique includes repair of the muscle diastasis utilizing BiDirectional Quill sutures, which are also used to close the skin.
+- Dr. O’Connell is the originator of the BAND-Abdominoplasty, which stands for the hallmarks of his technique, “Bidirectional, Absorbable, No Drain.”
+His technique includes repair of the muscle diastasis utilizing bidirectional Quill™ sutures, which are also used to close the skin.
 In order to reduce the risk of long-term infection, only absorbable sutures are used and no permanent suture material is utilized in most cases.
-Finally whenever possible, Dr. O’Connell performs a drainless, tummy tuck or “no-drain abdominoplasty” with an advanced technique utilizing progressive tension sutures.
+Finally, whenever possible, Dr. O’Connell performs a drainless tummy tuck, or “no-drain abdominoplasty,” with an advanced technique utilizing progressive tension sutures.

 Tummy Tuck Candidates

 Good candidates for abdominoplasty should be in good overall health.
-Tummy tucks produce permanent scarring and prospective patients should be aware of the locations of these scars and the fact that no guarantee can be provided as to the appearance of the scars.
+Tummy tucks produce permanent scarring, and prospective patients should be aware of the locations of these scars and the fact that no guarantee can be provided as to the appearance of the scars.
 While we understand that weight loss can sometimes be extremely difficult, it is best to be at or near your goal weight prior to abdominal contouring.
 Abdominoplasty may be an option if you have:

-- Loose, wrinkled or hanging skin of the abdomen.
-This can be unsightly and can even create problems with hygiene.
+- Loose, wrinkled, or hanging skin of the abdomen.
+This can be unsightly and can even create problems with hygiene

-- Scarring of the abdomen that you wish to reduce.
+- Scarring of the abdomen that you wish to reduce

 - Fatty excess of the abdominal wall in combination with the above

 Your Tummy Tuck Consultation